Rivet¶

 - For trivial AI tasks where a simple API call is sufficient.

-- If you are not comfortable with node-based visual programming.
+- If you are not comfortable with node-based visual programming for logic design.

 Getting started¶